-Course Title: Academic Writing for Post Graduate Students
+UAE5819 Academic Writing for Post Graduate Students

-Code: UAE5819

 NQF Level: 9

 Contact hours: 42

 Credits: NCB

-Course Assessment: CA: Students will submit written assignments and at least 1 test during the semester that will form part of continuous assessment.
-Weighting: Continuous assessment 40%, Examination 60% (1 x 3-hour paper)
+Course Assessment: CA: Students will submit written assignments and at least 1 test during the semester that will form part of

 Content: This course is a post-graduate course designed to empower students with skills and knowledge to access and critique academic sources and to synthesize information from these sources to assist them in the substantiation and development of their own claims when writing an academic paper in their respective fields of specialization.
 Additionally, this course will empower students with the capacity to undertake the challenges of academic writing by exposing them to the different rhetorical and stylistic elements typical of academic texts.
 Finally, students will be introduced to the American Psychological Association (APA) writing style and will be equipped with the necessary skills to format an academic paper in APA style.